-Press conference to reveal latest developments in investigation into controversial 'Brave Cave'
+Federal lawsuit filed amid

 A criminal investigation was also launched into the operations of the Street Crimes Unit and its use of the Brave Cave.

-The conference Monday will also announce a federal lawsuit alleging BRPD's policy was to conduct "sexually humiliating" strip searches on those taken to the facility.
+The conference Monday announced a federal lawsuit alleging BRPD's policy was to conduct "sexually humiliating" strip searches on those taken to the facility.

 Trending News